-- 1. Set the 'Secured Web Connection (HTTPS)' field to HTTPS Only (see "Configuring Web Security Settings" on page 53) to ensure you have a method for accessing the device in case the client certificate does not work.
+- 1. Set the 'Secured Web Connection (HTTPS)' field to HTTPS Only (see 'Configuring Web Security Settings' on page 58) to ensure you have a method for accessing the device in case the client certificate does not work.
 Restore the previous setting after testing the configuration. - 2.
-Open the Certificates page (see "Replacing the Device's Certificate" on page 77). - 3.
+Open the Certificates page (see 'Replacing the Device's Certificate' on page 85). - 3.
 In the Upload certificate files from your computer group, click the Browse button corresponding to the 'Send Trusted Root Certificate Store ...' field, navigate to the file, and then click Send File. - 4.
-When the operation is complete, set the 'Requires Client Certificates for HTTPS connection' field to Enable (see "Configuring Web Security Settings" on page 53). - 5.
-Save the configuration with a device reset (see "Saving Configuration" on page 308).
-When a user connects to the secured Web interface of the device: - If the user has a client certificate from a CA that is listed in the Trusted Root Certificate - If both the CA certificate and the client certificate appear in the Trusted Root Certificate file, the user is not prompted for a password (thus, providing a single-sign-on experience the authentication is performed using the X.509 digital signature).
+When the operation is complete, set the 'Requires Client Certificates for HTTPS connection' field to Enable (see 'Configuring Web Security Settings' on page 58). - 5.
+Save the configuration with a device reset (see 'Saving Configuration' on page 362).
+When a user connects to the secured Web interface of the device: - If the user has a client certificate from a CA that is listed in the Trusted Root Certificate file, the connection is accepted and the user is prompted for the system password. - If both the CA certificate and the client certificate appear in the Trusted Root Certificate file, the user is not prompted for a password (thus, providing a single-sign-on experience the authentication is performed using the X.509 digital signature). - If the user does not have a client certificate from a listed CA or does not have a client certificate, the connection is rejected.